robertstass/coot_plumage/README.md

 Click the buttons or use the "e" and "r" keys.

 ## Real space refine zone
 A hotkey to activate the real space refine zone mode for the current residue and for n residues either side.
 This avoids having to click the start and end residues.
+(Note: It is designed to stop at breaks in the chain).

 By default the z and x keys activate the current residue and 2 and 3 residues either side respectively.
 There is also an option to press Shift + number key to run the command with n set to 0-9.
 Note: you may need to edit the script to match your keyboard layout.